 Musical beauty results from experienced sound, consequently the book depends heavily on listening to the musical examples throughout.
 The audio realizations of the examples are snippets illustrative of the path only; there is no full performance among them that can lead to the experience of ultimate beauty.
 These audio realizations were produced by The Fauxharmonic Orchestra, mostly of sampled piano sounds.
 This is both for clarity and to lend a sense of reality to the dialogues – often passionate, sometimes heated – that take place around a teaching-studio piano.

-MARKAND THAKAR is music director of the Baltimore Chamber Orchestra a member of the graduate conducting faculty of the Peabody Conservatory, and a former assistant conductor of the New York Philharmonic.
-He is also author of Counterpoint: Fundamentals of Music Making (Yale University Press; 1990), and On the Principles and Practice of Conducting (University of Rochester Press, 2016).
+Renowned conducting pedagogue MARKAND THAKAR is Music Director of the Baltimore Chamber Orchestra.
+Formerly Co-Director of Graduate Conducting at the Peabody Conservatory and assistant conductor of the New York Philharmonic, he is also author of Counterpoint: Fundamentals of Music Making (Yale University Press; 1990), and On the Principles and Practice of Conducting (University of Rochester Press, 2016).

 Music Theory Online